jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

 # 2. Conditional Passives I - Lucky Seven, Odd Rhythm, Wrath and Quick Burn
 Many skills have conditions to be activated, even the ones that have passive effects.
 In this guide we will take a look at the basic conditions for passive skills.

-As a reminder, **Lex Talionis** is developed in **Python** and the conditions set by the user will also be subject to the same syntax.
+As a reminder, **Lex Talionis** is developed in **Python**, so the conditions set by the user will also be subject to the same syntax.

 **INDEX**
 * **Required editors and components**